 Please refer to [Voluntary Establishment of Committee(s)] in "II.
-Business Management Organization and Other Corporate Governance Systems regarding Decision-making, Execution of Business, and Oversight in Management" described below for more information on the authorities and roles of the Nomination and Remuneration Committee (Article 6 of the Nomination and Remuneration Committee Regulations), composition, and our views on the independence of the Nomination and Remuneration Committee (Article 2 of the Nomination Committee Regulations).
+Business Management Organization and Other Corporate Governance Systems regarding Decision-making, Execution of Business, and Oversight in Management" described below for more information on the authorities and roles of the Nomination and Remuneration Committee (Article 6 of the Nomination and Remuneration Committee (Article 2 of the Nomination and Remuneration Committee (Article 2 of the Nomination and Remuneration Committee Regulations).